DeepthiRishitha/LeetcodeEasySeries/README.md

 # LeetcodeEasySeries

-This series will have Easy level leetcode sums solved by me
+This series will have Easy level leetcode sums solved by me!!